Look at this sailor boy, isn't he cute? And hungry. This is my Godson, and I want to make him popcorn balls for Christmas.

 Everyone has probably guessed that Halloween is consistently regarded as the biggest candy holiday.
 The National Confectioners Association adds that Easter, Christmas, and Valentine’s Day are close behind.
 The NCA also says 89 percent of adults see candy as playing a role in their winter holidays.
 It's estimated that Halloween candy sales increase between 1-3 percent every year.

-•More than nine billion pieces of candy corn are made each yearmadeaonstate
+•More than nine billion pieces of candy corn are made each year

 •The U.S. spent $2.1 billion on candy during Halloween last year